linl33/bohemia/guides/guide_odkx_server.md

 4. Select the `Generic: User Account` template.

-5. Fill out information for the new user and `create object`
+5. Fill out information for the new user (data, data, uid 1000) and `create object`

 6. Assign the user object to `default_prefix_synchronize_tables` group.